-The Department is committed to ensuring that beneficiaries can address their problems quickly and with minimal burden and requires Standard Plans and Tailored Plans to meet the standards set forth in 42 CFR 438.228.
-North Carolina is committed to honoring and supporting the right of beneficiaries to pursue a formal appeal of an adverse benefit determination through their plan, or upon exhaustion of the plan appeal process, through timely access to a State fair hearing.
-(42 CFR 438.228, 438.400, 438.402.)
-Additionally, beneficiaries will also be able to appeal enrollment and disenrollment determinations by the enrollment broker under a similar process.
+The Department is committed to ensuring that members can address their problems quickly and with minimal burden and requires Standard Plans, Tailored Plans and the PIHP to meet the standards set forth in 42 CFR 438.228.
+North Carolina is committed to honoring and supporting the right of members to pursue a formal appeal of an adverse benefit determination through their plan, or upon exhaustion of the plan appeal process, through timely access to a state fair hearing, as set forth in 42 CFR 438.228, 438.400 and 438.402.
+Additionally, members will also be able to appeal enrollment and disenrollment determinations by the enrollment broker under a similar process.

-Beneficiaries also will be provided the opportunity to file a grievance with their plan to express their dissatisfaction with any issue that does not relate to an adverse benefit determination (e.g., concerns regarding quality of care or behavior of a provider or plan employee).
-The Department will require Standard Plans and Tailored Plans to report on their appeal and grievance processes and outcomes, monitor plan performance to ensure compliance with related requirements and address any issues that may arise.
-The ECBI Tribal Option will file a report with the Department on grievances only.
+Members also will be provided the opportunity to file a grievance with their plan to express their dissatisfaction with any issue that does not relate to an adverse benefit determination (e.g., concerns regarding quality of care or behavior of a provider or plan employee).
+The Department will require plans to report on their appeal and grievance processes and outcomes, monitor plan performance to ensure compliance with related requirements, and address any issues that may arise.
+The EBCI Tribal Option will file a report with the Department on grievances only.